D.C. Roads - I-395/US 1

 Storytime!
 Because I-395 goes through tunnels, there is an alternate route designated over the surface.
 It exits at Washington Ave., then turns on Independence Ave. at this sign to 3rd St. It takes 3rd and turns left at Pennsylvania Ave., where I left it, but my guess is that it follows 6th St. (US 1/50) to New York Ave.
 (US 50), just west of the northern end of I-395.
 Now for the other part of the story: There are rogue TO NORTH I-95 district-name assemblies floating around the general vicinity of I-95 as well.
 Here's a newer one, on Constitution Ave.
 EB at Louisiana Ave.
 NW:

-There are older ones as well, and a couple without the state name.
+There are older ones as well, and a couple without the district name.
 The mystery is whether these are referring to the I-95 that exits the Beltway and continues to Baltimore, or the I-95 that used to head into the city.
 That I-95 is what was renumbered to I-395 (a number that was never supposed to have existed), and would have extended north from New York Ave. to a meeting with the planned completion of I-66, then east to the planned completion of I-295, and then north again to the stub clearing at the Beltway.
-The standard "TO NORTH I-95" route seems to be New York Ave./US 50, and the sign shown here takes traffic up Louisiana Ave. to Capitol Ave.
-N (it's the E/W dividing line) to New York Ave.
+The standard "TO NORTH I-95" route seems to be New York Ave./US 50, and the sign shown here takes traffic up Louisiana Ave. to Capitol St. N (it's the E/W dividing line) to New York Ave.

 Northbound